havocp/xsbt-wiki/Plugins.md

 For example, a plugin might add a 'proguard' task and associated (overridable) settings.
 Because [[Commands]] can be added with the `commands` setting, a plugin can also fulfill the role that processors did in 0.7.x.

+The [[Plugin Best Practices|Plugins Best Practices]] page describes the currently evolving guidelines to writing sbt plugins.
+See also the general [[Best Practices]].

 # Using a binary sbt plugin

 A common situation is using a binary plugin published to a repository.